From 8 to 24 Team Members Without Culture Collapse: The System Freya Built at $95K

 Translation: Don’t schedule unnecessary meetings.
 Don’t send messages that could be emails.
 Async-first unless truly urgent.

 Translation: Perfectionism on internal prototypes wastes time.
-Get client feedback early, refine based on real input, not assumptions.
+Get client feedback early and refine based on real input, not assumptions.

 Translation: Recognition happens where everyone sees it.
 Feedback happens 1-on-1, never in front of the team or clients.

-These weren’t values.
-These were decision frameworks—specific guidance for judgment calls.
+These weren’t abstract values—they were decision frameworks, concrete guidance for real judgment calls.

 Freya drafted the Values Document: